PhiRhythmus/Tanx/README.md

 ![tanx](https://assets-github.s3.amazonaws.com/repo/progcode/img/tanx_image.png)

 TANx is a Responsive WordPress Blog Theme, crafted to showcase your content in an beautiful style with minimalistic touch.
 Impress your audience with well-organized articles and ultra-readable typography.
+Original theme crafted by [Pyhr](https://www.behance.net/gallery/35177889/TANx-Beautiful-Free-Blog-Wordpress-Theme)

 -----------------------------------------------------------------------------------------------------------------------------------------